HumanDynamics/RevolvingLoanHack/ProjectPlan/Accounting/README.md

 * First, balance sheet: assets and liabilities.
 * The main equation in a balance sheet is that "assets" equals "liabilities + equity" the "equity"
 * Note: We note "loans" as liabilities and "investment" as "assets".

-If we received $10000 from investor and we $500 in loans outstanding, then the remaining has to be cash and that is listed as an "asset".
+* Note: If we received $10000 from investor and we $500 in loans outstanding, then the remaining has to be cash and that is listed as an "asset".

 # Assets